larryhastings/big/README.md

   `eval_template_string` calls `parse_template_string` to
   parse a string, but then evaluates the expressions (and filters) using `eval`, returning the rendered string.
 * Rewrote `BoundInnerClass`.
+You no longer need the `parent.cls` hack!
 * Added new functions to the *big.boundinnerclass* module:
     * `bind` binds a child class to an outer instance.
     * `unbound` returns the unbound base class of a bound inner class.
     * `reparent` takes a child class and returns a variant bound to a different bound inner base class.
     * `class_bound_to` tests if a class is bound to a specific instance.
     * `instance_bound_to` tests if an object is an instance of a class bound to a specific (other) instance.
 * Added `generate_tokens` to new module *big.tokens*.
   `generate_tokens` is a convenience wrapper around Python's `tokenize.generate_tokens`, which has an